The MAGIC of Modernization

 Modernization Planning and Magic the Gathering Planning

 In Magic the Gathering, when you’re building a commander deck, you’re typically following a simple rule: build the deck for fun, but play the deck to win.
 There ARE tournaments for this once casual-only format, but for the most part the above rule still applies across all brackets of the game.
-When you’re building a commander deck, you’re required to build around the color identify of your commander.
+When you’re building a commander deck, you’re required to build around the color identity of your commander.
 There are 5 colors in total: Green, Blue, Red, Black, and White.
-Each of these by definition of their own flavor of “how they win”, but over time that definition has become EXTREMELY blurred.
+Each of these has its own flavor of “how they win” by definition, but over time that definition has become EXTREMELY blurred.

 MTG Color Pie